bendertkatier/MQTT-Ingester/docs/Sprint1_Architecture.md

 # 🌿 Sprint 1 — Foundation & Hardware

 ## 🎯 Objective
-Get one working sensor reliably pushing data to MQTT.
+Get all my plant sensor reliably pushing data to MQTT.
 Goal: live plant telemetry published to a broker and verified.

 ---